 Fighting Style Options

 the Paladin picks up three new fighting style options to choose from.
-They include:
+These fighting types are described in more detail above They include:

 - Blessed Warrior.
-You gain two cantrips with this fighting style, using Charisma as your spellcasting ability when one is called for.
+With Blessed Warrior, you gain two cantrips with this fighting style, using Charisma as your spellcasting ability when one is called for.

 - Blind Fighting.
-You gain 10 feet worth of blindsight.
+Using Blind Fighting, you gain 10 feet worth of blindsight.
 WIthin that range, you can “see” even if you are blinded or are in darkness.

 - Interception.
 When a creature you see other hits a target other than you that is within 5 feet of you, you can use a reaction to reduce the damage taken by 1d10 + your proficiency bonus.
 You can only use this when wearing a shield or carrying martial weapon.